OpenPodcar/OpenPodcar/README.md

 ### C. ON/OFF Switch and Fusing

-- Material: inline car fuse, fuse 7.5Amp, ON/OFF switch, x2 12V batteries (the ones in the vehicle, under the seatback), some wires [TODO what thickness?]
+- Material: inline car fuse, fuse 7.5Amp, ON/OFF switch, x2 12V batteries (the ones in the vehicle, under the seatback), some wires (4mm diameter for fuse, switch and batteries, 2mm diameter for the buck converters)
 - Fix a tick wire using a crimp bullet terminal onto each pin of the switch
 - Get access to the right battery's **+** pole and use a plier to unscrew the bolt and flat washer.